Exclusive: Goldman puts Metro metals warehousing unit up for sale

 In Tuesday's statement, the Goldman spokesman said the bank can hold Metro as an investment for a defined period, but did not give a time frame.

-Metro, a 23-year-old firm, has become a focus of ire for metal consumers due to the emergence of nearly two-year waiting periods to withdraw physical aluminum from its vast Detroit location, a trend they say has driven up their costs.
+Metro, a 23-year-old firm, has become a focus of ire for metal consumers such as Coca-Cola Co (KO.N) and MillerCoors which use aluminum to make beverage cans, due to the emergence of nearly two-year waiting periods to withdraw physical aluminum from its vast Detroit location, a trend they say has driven up their costs.

 Metro operates in 13 locations in the London Metal Exchange's global storage network from South Korea to New Orleans.